 Weightless – Trailer

-Known for his high-concept filmmaking style, Jaron Albertin is a commercial, music video, and feature film director based in Brooklyn, NY.
+Known for his high-concept filmmaking style, Jaron Albertin is a commercial, music video, and feature film director based in NYC.
 Born and raised in Vancouver, Canada, Jaron began his career as an editor and effects artist before launching his career as a director with evocative music videos for Emily Haines, Death from Above 1979, Circlesquare, and Mew to name a few.
 There’s a cinematic purity to his body of work and his directing style is distinguished by his restraint, clear intent and raw execution.

 Jaron found breakout commercial success with the viral sensation “Bike Hero” for Guitar Hero and Droga5.
 Other notable early successes include, Nike “The Light” for Wieden + Kennedy in which he showcased his unique eye and sense of rhythm and “Lunch Money” for Converse and Anomaly NY where he embraced a breathtaking flipped perspective, making an impression on the audience that lingers long after the first viewing.